How does Rest Less make money

 Sri Lanka’s prime location in the deep azure Indian Ocean means it’s a perfect base from which to see some of the greatest leviathans of the sea.
 Whales come here to enjoy the deep, warm, nutrient-rich waters that surround the island.

-The Earth’s largest mammal, the majestic blue whale, is known to frequent the southern waters off the coast of Galle between February and March, pausing for its fill of a krill buffet during annual migration.
-At the same time of year, the northern waters of Kalpitiya can host ‘super-pods’ of sperm whales, with up to 150 in a group sloping through the seas – a magical and humbling sight.
+Earth’s largest mammal, the majestic blue whale, is known to frequent the southern waters off the coast of Galle between February and March, pausing for its fill of a krill buffet during their annual migration.
+At the same time of year, the northern waters of Kalpitiya can host ‘super-pods’ of sperm whales, with up to 150 in a group, sloping through the seas – a magical and humbling sight.

 4. To have a cuppa at the source